potoshk/potos-docs/docs/glossary/nodes.md

 - Store the complete blockchain data
 - Actively participate in block validation by verifying all blocks and states
-- Respond to client requests
+- Provide services such as transaction submission, contract invocation, and ledger queries

 ### Observer node

-Observer nodes
-Observer nodes are full nodes that verify every block from genesis but do not have to participate producing new blocks.

-- Stores full blockchain data as Consensus node
+Observer nodes only do not participate in the consensus process but can pull full blocks from consensus nodes.

+- Similar to the consensus nodes, the observer nodes store all the blockchain data
-- Sync blocks from Consensus node and verifies all blocks and states.
+- Pull blocks from consensus nodes, execute and validate locally.
+Only blocks, transactions, and states that pass validation can be committed.
-- Serves the network and provides data on request
+- Provide services such as transaction submission, contract invocation, and ledger queries.

 ### Light node

-The light node can then independently verify the data they receive against the state roots in the block headers.
-Light nodes enable users to participate in the POTOS network without the powerful hardware or high bandwidth required to run full nodes.

-- Stores block headers only
+Light nodes sync block headers, Merkle proofs, and other information from consensus/observer nodes.
+Mainly used to verify the existence of transactions and receipts.

-- Sync block headers from Consensus node and verifies merkle proof
+- Sync and store block headers only
-- Serves the network and retransmission request to full nodes
+- Provide services such as transaction submission, contract invocation, and ledger queries(for data such as transactions, blocks, and states that are not stored locally, retrieve them from full nodes via the P2P network.).

 ## Running your own node

 Interested in running your own POTOS node?

-For a beginner-friendly introduction visit our [How to run POTOS observer nodes](../developer/run_observer.md) page to learn more.
+Please visit [How to run POTOS observer nodes](../developer/run_observer.md) for more details.